Skip to main content

 What is The Kuumba Project?

-An innovative way to focus on the mental well-being of Black children from birth until Grade 1, The Kuumba Project was developed by Massey Centre, an accredited children’s mental health organization with deep roots in the community.
+An innovative way to focus on the mental well-being of Black children from birth until Grade 1, The Kuumba Project was developed by Abiona Centre, an accredited children’s mental health organization with deep roots in the community.
 One of the Centre’s priorities is to build a sense of belonging through supporting children and their parents, caregivers, and teachers.
 Learn more here.

 All parents want what is best for their children.
 All parents want to protect their children – but we all need a village of support to help.